 - The use of masks is recommended in workplaces for everyone, especially if a safety distance of 2 metres cannot be maintained.
 It is also recommended to wear a mask when employees can maintain a safety distance from each other.
 If an employee is working alone in a workspace, a mask is not needed.

 - Workplace meals and coffee breaks should be staggered.

 Older people and at-risk groups should be taken into account with particular care and protected from coronavirus infection.

-- Visits to patients in Kymenlaakso Central Hospital, Northern Kymi Central Hospital, Hamina and Karhula hospitals and the rehabilitation unit in Hoiku are prohibited from 31 December 2020 to 31 January 2021.
+- Visits to patients in Kymenlaakso Central Hospital, Northern Kymi Central Hospital, Hamina and Karhula hospitals and the rehabilitation unit in Hoiku are prohibited until 31 Mars 2021.
 The prohibition does not apply to Kymenlaakso Psychiatric Hospital, the palliative care units Villa Apila and Villa Meri, the children’s ward or childbirth support staff.
 In these cases, visits are permitted in accordance with separate instructions.
 Visits by close relatives of dying and critically ill patients are also allowed in a manner agreed upon with the staff of the care unit in question.

 Visits to residential units

 - Meetings are always arranged in advance with the unit staff.

 - Only healthy persons are allowed to visit close relatives.
 The meetings will be arranged either outdoors or indoors.